-The first beta version of recurring meetings in Robin (introduced in 2016 and still used by Microsoft calendars) does not support editing the entire series at once, or the ability to prevent conflicts in the future.
+When creating a new recurring event in Outlook, Robin cannot prevent conflicts in the future.
 If you book a meeting into the future, you'll want to confirm the event booked without conflict on future instances to be sure, or add a different meeting room in the case of double booking.

 The full version of recurring meeting support will not have these limits when it comes out of beta.